Fancy2209/Recapturing-The-DeadZone/README.md

 ```

 2. Replace the title appropriately.
 The description is optional, so you can set it to be the same as the title.
 Any images or videos should be placed in `src/assets/`.
 3. The slug is produced from the directory structure based on the game packages.
-For example, `playerioconnector.md` exists within the `thelaststand.app.network` package.
-Each dot represents a new nested directory.
+For example, `playerioconnector.md` exists within the `thelaststand.app.network` package, thus the final slug is `thelaststand/app/network/playerioconnector`.
 4. Next, add the page to the sidebar.

    1. Begin by editing the `astro.config.mjs`.